mcoscon/interactive-wall/README.md

 * Password set is 'ombakdevhouse'
 * Update software when prompted
 * Configure and compiling openframeworks on raspberry pi https://openframeworks.cc/setup/raspberrypi/raspberry-pi-getting-started/
+  **Important**: **Make sure to download Openframeworks version 0.10.0 and not the latest 0.11.0** To do this, everything that has 0.11.0 in     the commands should be changed to 0.10.0
 * There will be an issue compiling OF.
 The solution is here https://forum.openframeworks.cc/t/rpi-4-raspbian-buster-openframeworks/32856/23
   Simply, 'ctrl f', search 'I compiled and ran the polygon example' and follow the changes written.
 * Running the polygon example should be no issue.